KNX-IOT/knx-iot.github.io/_pages/gs_knx_virtual.md

    mkdir build
    cd build
    cmake .. -DwxWidgets_ROOT_DIR=c:/wxWidgets-3.1.5
-   # open visual studion with the created knx-virtual.sln
+   # open Visual Studio with the created knx-virtual.sln
    # build the solution
    ```

    When everything is build then the executables will be available at folder:
    `\out\build\x64-Debug\apps`

-   Note that the folder might be different due to the visual studio configuration.
+   Note that the folder might be different due to the Visual
+   Studio configuration.

-3. go to folder \build\apps
+3. Go to folder `\build\apps``
-   start an executable (files with extention .exe) by double clicking an execuable.
+   Start an executable (files with extention .exe) by double clicking an execuable.
    A Popup might appear to grant the device network access.
    ![windows defender](/assets/images/windows_defender.png)
    Accept the network work access.